 The long-term loan is an agreement with Leicestershire County Council, and relates to a loan for the Grove Park Land and Buildings, with the agreement to repay a capital amount of £500,000 each financial year as well as interest.
 Interest is charged at a fixed rate of 4.54%.
+Leicestershire County Council took out the loan with the Public Works and Loans Board on behalf of ESPO in 2005 and recharge all interest and repayment costs to ESPO.
+During the year an exceptional non-cash loan adjustment of £250,000 was needed to correct the historical loan balance.

-17. Employee benefits
+18. Employee benefits